-God indeed does a lot of work on people, sometimes trying them, sometimes creating environments to temper them, and sometimes speaking words to guide them and amend their shortcomings.
+God indeed does a lot of work in people, sometimes trying them, sometimes creating environments to temper them, and sometimes speaking words to guide them and amend their shortcomings.
 Sometimes the Holy Spirit leads people to environments prepared by God for them to unknowingly discover many things that they lack.
-Through what people say and do, the way that people treat others and deal with things, without their knowing it, the Holy Spirit enlightens them to understand many things that were not understood before, allowing them to comprehend many things or people more thoroughly, allowing them to see into many things of which they were previously unaware.
-If you are in contact with the world, you gradually become more discriminating about the things of the world, and as you approach death you might conclude: “It is truly hard to be a person.”
-If you experience for some time in the presence of God, and come to understand God’s work and His disposition, you will unwittingly gain much insight, and your stature will gradually grow.
-You will understand many spiritual things better, and you will be more clear about God’s work in particular.
-You will be able to accept God’s words, God’s work, God’s every action, God’s disposition, and what God is and has as your own life.
-If all you do is wander in the world, your wings will become harder and harder, and the aspect of you that resists God will become ever greater.
-It will be hard for God to find a use for you.
-Because there is too much of that “as I see it” aspect in you, it is hard for God to find a use for you.
+Through what people say and do, the way that people treat others and deal with things, without their knowing it, the Holy Spirit enlightens them of many things that they did not previously understand, allowing them to see many things and people more clearly, allowing them to see into much of which they were previously unaware.
+When you engage with the world, you gradually start to discern the things of the world, and before you meet your end, you might conclude: “It is truly hard to be a person.”
+If you spend some time experiencing before God, and come to understand God’s work and His disposition, you will unconsciously gain much insight, and your stature will gradually grow.
+You will understand many spiritual things better, and you will be clearer about God’s work in particular.
+You will accept God’s words, God’s work, God’s every action, God’s disposition, and what God is and has as your own life.
+If all you do is wander in the world, your wings will grow ever harder, and your resistance against God will become ever greater; God will have difficulty using you.
+Because there is too much of “in my opinion” in you, it is hard for God to find a use for you.
 The more you are in the presence of God, the more experiences you will have.
-If you are still in the world like a beast, your mouth professing belief in God but your heart somewhere else, and learn worldly philosophies of life, would this not be undoing all the previous work?
-Therefore, the more that people are in the presence of God the easier they are to be perfected by God.
+If you still live in the world like a beast, your mouth professing belief in God but your heart somewhere else, and still learn worldly philosophies of life, then will all your previous labors not have been for nothing?
+Therefore, the more that people are in the presence of God, the easier they are to be perfected by God.
 This is the path by which the Holy Spirit does His work.
 If you do not understand this, it will be impossible for you to enter onto the right track, and being perfected by God will be out of the question.
-You will not be able to have a normal spiritual life, and you will be as if disabled, with only your own hard work and none of God’s work.
-Would this not be something wrong with your experience?
-You don’t necessarily have to pray to be in the presence of God.
-Sometimes it is in your contemplating God or pondering His work, sometimes in your dealing with some matter, and sometimes through your being revealed in an event, that you come into God’s presence.
-Most people say, am I not in the presence of God, since I often pray?
+You will not be able to have a normal spiritual life, it will be as if you are handicapped, you will have only your own hard work and none of God’s work.
+Is this not a mistake in your experiencing?
+You do not necessarily have to pray to be in the presence of God; sometimes it is in your contemplating God or pondering His work, sometimes in your dealing with some matter, and sometimes through your being revealed in an event, that you come into God’s presence.
+Most people say, “Am I not in the presence of God, since I often pray?”
 Many people pray endlessly “in the presence of God.”
 The prayers may be always on their lips, but they do not really live in God’s presence.
-This kind of person can only maintain their condition of being in the presence of God in this way.
-They cannot contact God with their hearts constantly, or use the method of experience to come into God’s presence, be it through pondering, silent contemplation in their hearts, or contacting the God of their hearts with their own hearts by considering God’s burden.
+This is the only means by which such people can maintain their conditions in the presence of God; they are utterly incapable of using their hearts to engage with God at all times, nor are they able to come before God by means of experiencing, whether through pondering, silent contemplation, or using their minds to engage with the God within their hearts by being mindful of God’s burden.
 They offer prayers up to the sky with their mouths.
-Most people do not have God in their hearts, and they have God only when they get close to God, but most of the time they don’t have God at all.
-Is this not an expression of not having God in one’s heart?
-If they really have God, would they be likely to do things that robbers or beasts do?
+Most people’s hearts are bereft of God, God is only there when they draw close to Him; most of the time, God is not there at all.
+Is this not the manifestation of not having God in one’s heart?
+If they really had God, could they do the things that robbers and beasts do?
 If a person really reveres God, they will bring their true heart in contact with God, and their thoughts and ideas will always be occupied by God’s words.
-They will be unlikely to make mistakes in the outward things that people are capable of achieving, not doing anything that obviously opposes God.
-Only this is the standard of being a believer.
+They will be unlikely to make mistakes in the outward things that people are capable of achieving, and will not do anything that obviously opposes God.
+Such is the standard for being a believer.